SiliconLabs/training_examples/dev_lab_arduino_matter_occupancy_sensor/README.md

 ## About

+The video for this Dev Lab is available on [YouTube](https://youtu.be/_t1sI5RlaV8), where the video description includes links to further information.

 This code was created for the **Works With 2024 - Hands-on with the Arduino Nano Matter** session.

 This project-based Dev Lab steps through the creation of a Matter over Thread Occupancy Sensor in the Arduino IDE using the Arduino Nano Matter board and an optional SR602 PIR sensor that can be connected on a breadboard.
 The final device reports its occupancy state to a Matter hub which can be configured to perform actions when the occupancy state changes.